Relaxation strength for multilinear optimization: McCormick strikes back: Discussion

 \section{Discussion}

-\reviewComment{ Additionally, because Sections~1--3 take up so much of the paper, the discussion (\cref{sec_conclusions}) ends up feeling somewhat of an afterthought.
-In my opinion, the ideas mentioned here should be expanded on to make it a much more important part of the narrative, this would help the reader to understand the importance and implications of the result in \cref{thm_equivalent}. }{I think we should not move them because they should not be placed before the theorem section.}

 We would like to conclude our paper with the following consequences for computational complexity.
 Suppose we have a family of hypergraphs $G = (V,\E)$ for which we can solve the separation problem for extended flower inequalities~\eqref{eq_flower} in polynomial time.
 For instance, this is the case if the degree of the linearized polynomials is bounded by a constant, since then we need to consider only flowers whose number of neighbors is bounded by a constant.
 The straight-forward way of using such a separation algorithm is to maintain a subset of generated extended flower inequalities and, whenever necessary, query the algorithm with a point $\hat{z} \in \R^{\singletons \cup \E}$ to check if $\hat{z} \in \flowerRel(G)$ holds or, if a violated inequality is determined, augment our subset.
 Note that such a point $\hat{z}$ then typically satisfies the generated inequalities, say, in the context of the Ellipsoid method~\cite{Khachiyan79} or when doing row generation using the Simplex method~\cite{Dantzig51}.
 As an alternative, we could now maintain a set of recursive linearizations.
 For a point $\hat{z}$ we can now run the same algorithm, but apply our construction from the proof of \cref{thm_equivalent} (that \ref{thm_equivalent_mccormick} is contained in \ref{thm_equivalent_flower}) to obtain a new linearization that we add to our set.
 The disadvantage is that adding such a new recursive linearization requires us to add new variables and new inequalities.
-An advantage could be that a new recursive linearization can imply several flower inequalities at once\reviewFix{, as \cref{fig_mccormick_vs_flower} illustrtes}. \reviewFix{ While this discussion settles the theoretical equivalence of both dynamic approaches, we believe that the dynamic generation of recursive formulations will not be practical. }
+An advantage could be that a new recursive linearization can imply several flower inequalities at once.
+This potential is illustrated in \cref{fig_mccormick_vs_flower}, where a quadratic number of flower inequalities is replaced by only one additional node in the recursive linearization.